marcgg/marcgg.github.com/_posts/2020-03-23-recruitment-interviews-startup.md

 ### Figuring Out What's Important

 Before setting up your applicant tracking system or defining your recruitment process, the most important thing is to know what kind of person you want to hire.
-If you don't, you'll end up setting the wrong interviews, checking the wrong skills and in the end waste everybody's time or make a wrong hire.
+If you don't, you'll end up plannings the wrong interviews, checking the wrong skills and in the end waste everybody's time or make a wrong hire.

 To get there, make a clear list of skills you want to check and the kind of person you think would fit in your company/team.
 Then use the interviewing process to check against this.